 LAC STC TC Task Reference Testing Day Distribute test materials to TAs.
 Section 3.10 Monitor each testing room to ensure that test administration and security protocols are followed, and required administration information is being documented and collected.
 Be available during testing to answer questions from TAs.
 Section 4.2.2 Ensure that TAs provide applicable students with their approved testing accommodations and pre-identified accessibility features.
 Section 4.2.2 Schedule and supervise make-up testing.
-Section Follow the protocol for contaminated or damaged test materials, and refer to your state policy for reporting these incidents.
-Section 4.2.3 Collect materials from TAs and ensure all test books and answer documents have a student name and/or student ID label.
-Verify that each student taking a paper test is entered into a Proctor Group in ADAM.
-Section 4.2.4 Investigate all testing irregularities and security breaches and follow your LEA and MSDE policy for reporting these incidents.
+Section 4.2.4 Follow the protocol for contaminated or damaged test materials, and refer to your state policy for reporting these incidents.
+Section 4.2.3 ۵ Collect materials from TAs and ensure all test books and answer documents have a student name and/or student ID label.
+Section 4.2.4 ۵ Investigate all testing irregularities and security breaches and follow your LEA and MSDE policy for reporting these incidents.
 Section 2.2